Charles E W Bean, Diaries, AWM38 3DRL 606/47/1 - June 1916 - Part 5

 If aeroplane photos mean

-anything they mean tt I Germans
+anything they mean tt / Germans

 are going to attack our Epinette

-satient.
+salient.
 They have bn building

-new assembly trenches.
-Connecting
+new assembly trenches, connecting

 & building a second long trench up